Niece Motorsports: Truck No. 44 history

 On January 31, 2019, Timothy Peters announced that he would join Niece for the first three events of the 2019 NASCAR Gander Outdoors Truck Series schedule.
 After two top-tens in his first two events, Peters said that there is the possibility to run more races with the team.
 Reid Wilson drove the No. 44 truck in two races (Martinsville in April and Dover) with a best finish of thirteenth at Dover.
 Angela Ruch was originally scheduled to drive the No. 44 truck in twelve races in 2019.
 Jeb Burton drove the truck in the July race at Kentucky.
-Ty Majeski drove the truck at ISM.
+Ty Majeski drove the truck at Phoenix.

 Natalie Decker signed with the team for the 2020 season.
 On February 14, 2020, she finished fifth at Daytona, becoming the highest-finishing female driver in Truck Series history.
 She missed the Pocono race after being hospitalized for bile duct complications related to her gall bladder surgery in December 2019.
 On September 25, Decker was not medically cleared to race at Las Vegas; because her truck had cleared inspection and was placed on the starting grid, she was credited with a last-place finish in the race.

 In 2021, James Buescher raced at season opening at Daytona.
 Jett Noland drove at Daytona Road Course and Richmond.
 Conor Daly drove at Vegas.
 Logan Bearden failed to qualify at the Toyota Tundra 225 and Morgan Alexander crashed at the Corn Belt 150.
 Dean Thompson will race at the season finale before moving full-time to the team next year.

 In 2022, Kris Wright would drive the No. 44 truck full-time.
 Wright was dropped from the team before the Richmond race, with Chad Chastain filling in for him.